We have six dynamic presentations to choose from depending on your goal, audience, and programming time frame. More about each below:

 - How to set boundaries that work for you

 - The basics of self-defense in our Badass Ballet (or Terminator Tango)

 - Plus a review of improvised weapons, ground fighting, and how to sign up for a full-contact adrenaline based self-defense course near you!

 Students Fight Back

-Students Fight Back offers the same basic skills in Girls Fight Back, because contrary to what society might tell us, men as well as women can sometimes use a helping hand when it comes to learning personal safety and self-defense.
+Students Fight Back offers the same basic skills in Girls Fight Back, because contrary to what society might tell us, people of all genders can sometimes use a helping hand when it comes to learning personal safety and self-defense.
 And, we can all come together to be active bystanders and create safer communities.
 This program has a little less girl power and a strong emphasis on how we can all partner together to put an end to violence.
-It is gender neutral and Title IX compliant.
+It is gender inclusive and Title IX compliant.
 This program is also 75 mins + Q&A.